fleetdm/fleet/handbook/company/communications.md

 ### Requesting new equipment
 As soon as an offer is accepted, Business Operations will reach out to the new team member to start this process and will work with the new team member to get their equipment requested and shipped to them on time.
 From time to time, team members need to purchase additional equipment in the interest of the company.

-If you are in need of additional equipment for any reason, [contact the Business Operations department](https://fleetdm.com/handbook/business-operations#contact-us).
+If you are in need of additional equipment for any reason, [open an IT support request](https://github.com/fleetdm/confidential/issues/new?assignees=%40spokanemac&labels=%3Ahelp-it&projects=&template=request-it-support.md&title=%F0%9F%92%BB+Request+IT+support).
 When possible, Fleet will pull from its warehouse of existing assets before spending [more money on new equipment](https://fleetdm.com/handbook/company/why-this-way#why-spend-less).

 - **Tracking equipment:** When a device has been purchased, it's added to the [spreadsheet of company equipment](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) where we keep track of devices and equipment, purchased by Fleet.
 When you receive your new computer, complete the entry by adding a description, model, and serial number to the spreadsheet.